upskiller-xyz/server_lux/docs/run_schema.md

    - `mesh` must be an array with at least 3 points

 2. **Window Validation:**
-   - All required window fields must be present for each window (x1, y1, z1, x2, y2, z2, window_sill_height, window_frame_ratio, window_height)
+   - All required window fields must be present for each window (x1, y1, z1, x2, y2, z2, window_frame_ratio)
+   - Window coordinates must be in absolute coordinates (same system as room_polygon)
    - All numeric fields must be valid floats
    - `window_frame_ratio` must be between 0 and 1

 3. **Mesh Validation:**
    - Must be an array of arrays
    - Each point must have [x, y, z] coordinates
-   - Minimum 3 points required

 ## Python Example